 As the COVID-19 crisis accelerated the digital transformation timeline across the business world, one estimate suggests we collectively crammed 5.3 years of digital transformation activity into the first half of 2020.
 Contact centers grew more critical to business success as organizations relied on them to nurture customer relationships through fluctuating service levels and an evolving world of work.
 This forced contact centers in every segment to become more agile in their operations and more flexible with their technical infrastructure, pushing the contact center world across a major inflection point.

-The next phase of the cloud-powered contact center is focused more on what and how than where, because the where will increasingly become a given: in the cloud.
+The next phase of the cloud-powered contact centers is focused more on what and how than where, because the where will increasingly become a given: in the cloud.

 These insights are driving our latest survey report on the State of the Contact Center.
 Our 2021 report dives deep into this inflection point in the cloud transformation of the contact center, revealing seven key insights: